lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

 Reasons for failure fall into a few broad categories:

 - You do not have permission to run the batch file.
-  When you try to run the batch file as shown above, watch for output like "Permission denied" from the operating system.
+  When you run the batch file, watch for output like "Permission denied" from the operating system.
   See `Troubleshooting permissions`_ below.

 - The source code file is not on the specified path.
-  When you try to run the batch file as shown above, watch for output like "No such file or directory", along with the name of the source code file.
+  When you run the batch file, watch for output like "No such file or directory", along with the name of the source code file.
   Check the `installation directory`_ structure, as specified above.

 - The commands in the batch file are wrong for your system.
+  This is the most likely cause of failure.
   The subsections below give hints on providing an appropriate ``compile-c.bat`` batch file.